ansble/monument/docs/testing.md

 ## Testing Data modules
 This is going to feel very familiar if you read the section on testing routes.
 The process is essentially the same.

-The basic pattern here is: 1) listen for the event that the data module will respond with 2) emit the event that the data module listens too 3) check to see that the value you recieve is what you expected.
+The basic pattern here is: 1) listen for the event that the data module will respond with 2) emit the event that the data module listens too 3) check to see that the value you receive is what you expected.

 In a simple module this looks like:
 ```